HKUST-Aerial-Robotics/Stereo-RCNN/README.md

 This project contains the implementation of our CVPR 2019 paper [arxiv](https://arxiv.org/pdf/1902.09738.pdf).

 Stereo R-CNN focuses on accurate 3D object detection and estimation using image-only data in autonomous driving scenarios.
-It features simultaneous object detection and association for stereo images, 3D box estimation using 2D information, accurate dense alignment for 3D box refinement.
-We also provide a light-weight version based on the monocular 2D detection, which only uses stereo images in the dense alignment module.
-Please checkout to branch mono for details.
+It features simultaneous object detection and association for stereo images, 3D box estimation using the 2D information, accurate dense alignment for 3D box refinement.
+This branch is a light-weight version based on the monocular 2D detection, which only uses stereo images in the dense alignment module while has almost comparable performance with the full version.
+For the full version Stereo R-CNN, please checkout to branch master.

 **Authors:** [Peiliang Li](https://peiliangli.github.io/), [Xiaozhi Chen](https://xiaozhichen.github.io/) and [Shaojie Shen](http://uav.ust.hk/group/) from the [HKUST Aerial Robotics Group](http://uav.ust.hk/), and [DJI](https://www.dji.com/).

 If you find the project useful for your research, please cite:
 ```
 @inproceedings{licvpr2019,
     title     = {Stereo R-CNN based 3D Object Detection for Autonomous Driving},